- Home

 Housing rules and regulations have historically been powerful tools of racial exclusion.
 How the City's housing rules and regulations have been (or could be) tools of racial exclusion must be carefully examined.

-Planning Staff will be working with boards, commissions, and community members in the fall and winter of 2021 to bring additional housing options to residential zoning districts and meet the requirements of the new state law by June 30, 2022.
-Adoption hearings are scheduled for March-May of 2022.
+Planning Staff worked with boards, commissions, and community members in the fall and winter of 2021 to bring additional housing options to residential zoning districts and meet the requirements of the new state law by June 30, 2022.
+On June 1, 2022, the City Commission voted 4-0 to approve the second reading of Ordinance Number 22-1001 and remand the file to the October 24, 2022, Planning Commission Meeting to review a second package of outstanding policy questions not needed for compliance with HB 2001.

 -